 Advantageous Iowa resources and connections

 Iowa State’s team was eligible for the XPRIZE award because of the scale of its project, which includes a lab-scale pyrolyzer in the Biorenewables Research Laboratory and a larger pilot-scale unit at the BioCentury Research Farm.
-A new privately financed demonstration-scale pyrolyzer near Redfield, Iowa, is slated to come online this summer.
-The new unit will be capable of capturing and sequestering the equivalent of over 1,000 tons of carbon dioxide a year and was built in partnership with Iowa-based Stine Seed Company and Frontline Bioenergy.
+A new privately financed demonstration-scale pyrolyzer near Redfield, Iowa, came online in August 2023.
+The new unit is be capable of capturing and sequestering the equivalent of over 1,000 tons of carbon dioxide a year and was built in partnership with Iowa-based Stine Seed Company and Frontline Bioenergy.

 Iowa’s combination of rich natural resources, strong agriculture and manufacturing industries, along with its favorable business environment and initiatives to support renewable energies, provide an advantage for researchers and organizations developing the next generation of technologies to address climate change and other challenges.